 Some of Malta’s most scenic and exciting sights are hidden away in less-visited areas.

 Before you visit, research the island’s history, culture, and activities.
-Discover hidden gems, lesser-known places, and off-the-beaten-path experiences.
+Go hiking, discover hidden gems, lesser-known places, and off-the-beaten-path experiences.
 While the main attractions are worth visiting, don’t be afraid to explore beyond the usual tourist areas.

 Insider Tip No 6 – Be Aware of the Potential Dangers of Swimming in the Sea